Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh doesn't pedal a bike.
-He roundhouse-kicks one of the pedals to go a mile.
+Jayesh is watching you as you read this joke.
+If you want it to end quickly, don't turn around.

-Updated on: [1/9/2024]
+Updated on: [2/9/2024]
 <!-- #jokeEnd -->